 Transfer of the Onsite Sewage Program from Department of Health to Department of Environmental Protection, Effective July 1, 2021

 This page was created to provide a central repository for information related to the transfer of the Onsite Sewage Program from DOH to DEP.
 The transfer was proposed in the 2020 Legislative Session in Senate Bill 712.
 The bill passed and was signed into law by Governor DeSantis on June 30, 2020, as Chapter 2020-150.
-The bill and the Law can be viewed in the documents posted below on this page.

 January 5, 2021.
 The Act called for the Department of Health and the Department of Environmental Protection to submit recommendations regarding all aspects of the transfer to the Governor, Speaker of the House and President of the Senate by December 31, 2020.
 The Department contracted with the Florida Conflict Resolution Center at Florida State University to facilitate discussions between staff from both agencies and develop recommendations.
-The resulting report with recommendations was submitted December 30, 2020 and a copy is posted below.
+The resulting report with recommendations was submitted December 30, 2020 and a copy is linked below.

 The report recommends what is referred to as “scenario B”.
 In this scenario, employees working in the program in the county health departments will continue to be DOH-employees and implement the OSTDS program.
 Starting July 1, 2021, the implementation will be under the direction of the Department of Environmental Protection.
 The program office in the State Health Office will transfer to DEP and continue to provide the current services from there.
 The Environmental Health Database and its successor will continue to be managed from the DOH State Health Office.